hydephp/develop/console-commands.md

 - *post feed*: This is the view that this documentation site uses.
 It contains a listing of the latest posts and was previously the default.
 - *welcome*: This is the current welcome page.
 Unlike the other pages, the styles are defined inline.

-When publishing any of these pages they will be saved as index.blade.php in the resources/views/pages directory which the compiler will use to create the index.html page.
+When publishing any of these pages they will be saved as index.blade.php in the `_pages` directory which the compiler will use to create the index.html page.

+Tip: If you want to have a /posts page you can publish the post feed homepage, rename it to `posts.blade.php` and republish another home page!

-#### Publish the Default Views
+#### Publish the Default Views & Components
 Since Hyde is based on the Laravel view system the compiler uses Blade views and components.

 Laravel actually registers two locations for the Hyde views: your site's resources/views/vendor directory and the directory source directory in the Framework package.